 Joseph Devine, Nick Giuffre Among Honorees

 at ATF Recognition Dinner

-Kennedy Health System President and CEO Joseph Devine along with Bradford White Corporation President and CEO Nick Giuffre will be among the recipients during the Third Annual Adam Taliaferro Foundation Recognition Dinner on Thursday, March 13, at Tavistock Country Club in Haddonfield, NJ.
+Kennedy Health System President and CEO Joseph Devine along with Bradford White Corporation President and CEO Nick Giuffre were among the recipients during the Third Annual Adam Taliaferro Foundation Recognition Dinner on Thursday, March 13, at Tavistock Country Club in Haddonfield, NJ.

-Devine will receive the Foundation’s Andre and Addie Taliaferro Award for service and commitment during the dinner, which will begin at 6:30 p.m.
-Giuffre will receive the AAA Business Award for service and commitment to his community.
+Devine received the Foundation’s Andre and Addie Taliaferro Award for service and commitment during the dinner.
+Giuffre received the AAA Business Award for service and commitment to his community.

 Adam Taliaferro Award (courage): Given to an individual(s) who has overcome severe adversity in their life.

 Jesse Devault, Jessio’s Water Ice, Penns Grove, NJ

 Andre and Addie Taliaferro Award (Service and Commitment): Given to a person who through their dedication and commitment has assisted the Adam Taliaferro Foundation in achieving its goals.